nygrenh/distributed-card-game/FinalReport.md

 ## Core functionality

 Our environment is built on docker containers, each container running the same code.
 Commands from nodes will be taken from STDIN in terminal.
+Before each command we check that the leader node is alive and healthy.

 The following commands are available:
 * `join <ip>` - joins an ongoing game or creates a game if first participant joining the IP
 * `leave` - leaves the game